Holly Johnson: Solo career and later projects

+ZTT injunction

 Johnson left Frankie Goes to Hollywood in 1987 because of disagreements regarding their musical direction.
 He became the subject of an injunction from the group's record company, ZTT Records, and its sister publishing company, Perfect Songs, which cited a breach of his prior recording and publishing contracts, thus barring him from pursuing a solo career with any other new label.
 He embarked on a two-year legal battle with ZTT, the case being settled in Johnson's favour on 10 February 1988, the judge ruling that the original contracts had constituted an unreasonable restraint of trade, remarking that "Mr. Johnson could be 70 years old and still be bound to this contract".

 ZTT unsuccessfully appealed against the judge's decision, the Appeal Court concluding on 26 July 1989 that the original recording and publishing contracts were "not a fair bargain".
 The result represented a landmark legal outcome, contemporary press reports stating that the result "set a legal precedent which rocked the music business", adding that ZTT had by this time released most of its artists from their original contracts.

 Johnson's relationship with ZTT owners Trevor Horn and Jill Sinclair broke down irretrievably due to the court case: "They, [Horn and Sinclair] have never really forgiven me for winning my freedom in the law courts", the singer said in 2001, adding that the worst part of being in FGTH was "the contract we signed with ZTT."

+Blast (1989–1994)

-In 1989, Johnson finally made his first solo debut with the album Blast, for MCA Records, which was a major success and reached UK #1.
+In 1989, Johnson finally made his first solo debut with the album Blast, for MCA Records, which was a major success and reached UK No. 1.
 Singles "Love Train", "Americanos" and "Atomic City" met with warm reception, the former two both charting in the UK's top 5.
 Johnson took part in a charity project for the Hillsborough disaster fund and recorded a popular single "Ferry Cross the Mersey" with Paul McCartney, the Christians and others.
 The single reached number 1 in the UK and Ireland.

 After the 1990 remix album Hollelujah, Johnson released his second solo album in 1991.
 Dreams That Money Can't Buy was a commercial failure and did not chart in the UK, while the singles "Where Has Love Gone?" and "Across the Universe" performed very poorly on UK singles chart.
 In November 1991, Johnson learned that he was HIV positive.
 This triggered a temporary withdrawal from the music business and public life in general, with one of his last TV performances around the time being at the Diamond Record Awards, Antwerp, where he performed "Americanos" and "Where Has Love Gone?".
 His HIV status was made public during an interview with The Times in April 1993.